Last Updated on January 9, 2021 by Julia Wilson

 - A tiny bit of sleep in the corner of the eye is nothing to worry about, but it should not be excessive (see below).

 - The eye should be clear, with no signs of swelling in or surrounding the eye.

 - Pupils should be equal in size.

-- No signs of cloudiness or swelling.
+- No signs of cloudiness, swelling or redness.